hawkins65/solana-validator-ha-1/README.md

       #...
       failover:
        passive:
-         # ⚠️ Everyone's setup is different, but this command should make damn sure the validator goes passive.
+         # ⚠️ Everyone's setup is different, but this command should make damn sure
+         # ⚠️ the validator goes passive.
          # ⚠️ If set-identity fails, restart/stop the validator service,
          # ⚠️ or pull the plug, or call your mum crying for help.
+         # ⚠️ All best are off, do **WHATEVER** is necessary to ensure this validator
-         # ⚠️ Do **whatever** you need to ensure this validator doesn't come back as active
+         # ⚠️ doesn't come back as active
          command: "seppukku.sh" # user-supplied command
          args: [
            "--passive-identity-file", "{{ .PassiveIdentityKeypairFile }}",
          ]
       #...
    ```

+Note that `post-passive` hooks depend on the passive command succeeding to safeguard against false-positives.

 ## Installation